SURFscz/SRAMsync/README.md

 In the above we see that two groups are synchronized: expermiment_A and expermiment_B.
 A DummyEventHandler class is used to deal the emitted events from the main loop.
 In case of the DummyEventHandler nothing is done except printing debug messages to stdout.
+It does not take any additional configuration and therefor the `config:` key is omitted.

 ## Tag substitution